Thatcher513/TJW_Lab_Notebook/_posts/2025-06-10-Bailout-Setup-Protocol.md

 categories: Methods
 tags: []
 ---
+All of the setup is in a Thermo Scientific incubator set to 25 degrees celsius
 1. We used a organizing tray with 36 cells.
 Each cell has a height of 2.5cm a width of 3cm and a length of 4cm.
 -Should have enough space to hold 23ml of water.
 2. I used 2 trays and used only the 4 front facing cells from each tray.
 For a total of 8 test chambers.